Sinnema Quaale Upper Revetment Analysis and Repair Project

 Reduce long-term costs of flood hazard management by designing and implementing a structurally stable bank revetment that will reduce the likelihood of repeated repairs to the revetment or trail and of emergency actions and the resulting mitigation requirements.

-This project is sponsored by the King County Flood Control District and is being done in cooperation with King County Parks, manager of the Snoqualmie Valley Trail as part of the King County Regional Trail System.
+This project was sponsored by the King County Flood Control District and was done in cooperation with King County Parks, manager of the Snoqualmie Valley Trail as part of the King County Regional Trail System.

 Snoqualmie River bank repairs at Sinnema Quaale site, February 25, 2016